w3c/wai-tutorials/source/forms/index.html.erb.md

 - **People with cognitive disabilities** can better understand the form and how to complete it, as making forms accessible improves the layout structure, instructions, and feedback.

-- **People using speech input** can use the labels via voice commands to activate controls and move the focus to the fields that they need to complete.
+- **People using speech input** can use the labels via voice commands to activate controls and move the focus to the fields that they have to complete.

 - **People with limited dexterity** benefit from large clickable areas that include the labels, especially for smaller controls, such as radio buttons and checkboxes.